Yes, driving with cruise control can help you save on gas

 There are some safety limitations to keep in mind before using the cruise control feature.
 Progressive says, “Cruise control is best suited for long drives on large, straight roads with cars traveling at a relatively constant speed.
 It’s inappropriate in stop-and-go traffic, when weather conditions are bad, on narrow, curvy roads, or with frequent speed limit variations.”

 While cruise control can help save on gas, it’s also important to drive at a reasonable speed.
-According to Fuel Economy, different vehicles reach their optimal fuel economy at different speed ranges but “gas mileage usually decreases rapidly at speeds above 50 mph.”
+According to Fueleconomy.gov, which is a federal department of energy website, different vehicles reach their optimal fuel economy at different speed ranges but “gas mileage usually decreases rapidly at speeds above 50 mph.”

 If you are in a situation where you can’t safely use cruise control, but still wish to save on gas, Fuel Economy shares these additional tips: